 It was with this background that a group form themselves into the Rinconada Educators Association, founded on August 18, 1947 the Saint Anthony Academy, a private high school in Iriga , then the municipality of the province of Camarines Sur.
 Originally a night high school, it was housed in the rented building in the Barrio of San Francisco, with an enrollment of 131 student and a teaching staff of eight.
 Most of the students were over-aged, their schooling having been delayed by the five year war.

 In 1948, Dr. Ortega was elected president of the board of trustees and was appointed director of the school.
 Under his leadership, the school was given government recognition for the complete secondary day course.

 As early as 1949 the school began to offer Associates in Arts.
 From then on, new collegiate courses were offered.
 In 1950, two classes in the intermediates level were organized.
 A year later, the entire elementary department was given government recognition.
 Today the elementary department in housed in the two storeys Doña Felise Deregla-Ortega Hall.

 In 1959, a dissension arose among the member of the board of trustees, which nearly cause the closing of the school for failing to comply with the Bureau requirements.
 There was a move to sell the school but it did not materialized.
 Instead, there was reorganization of the Rinconada Educators Association and Dr. Ortega came out as the president.
-The reorganized group, through his imitative, acquired its present site and the first owned school building.
-It was erected.
-It was a semi permanent 14-rooms building.
+The reorganized group, through his initiative, acquired its present site and the first owned school building.
+It was erected with a semi-permanent 14-room building.